melezhik/logdog/README.md

 # SYNOPSIS

-Smart beagle to find suspicious entries in your logs.
+Smart beagle to find suspicious entries in your logs for period of time.

 # INSTALL